Contributors Dropdown icon

 • Digital marketing research costs

-If you plan to create a marketing budget, make sure you take the above costs in consideration.
+If you plan to create a marketing budget, make sure you take the above costs into consideration.

 6. Keep room for adjustments depending on ROI